-- (I) Description of major variations of accounting items (Accounting subjects fluctuate over 20% from previous year, and such change in amount exceeds NT 10 million dollars): - 1.
-Total Non-operating Income and Expenses: Mainly due to increase in interest revenue in 2018. - 2.
-Income Tax Benefit (Expense): Mainly due to the temporary differences of deferred tax and causing the income tax expense decrease. - 3.
-Other Comprehensive Income (Loss): Mainly due to the difference of exchange rate on currency translation of foreign operations financial reports between 2017 and 2018. - 4.
-Total Comprehensive Income for the Year: Mainly due to above reasons. - (II) Expected sales performance for next year with references; Main factors contribute to the Company's sales forecast in terms of the continuous growth/ decline:
+- 3. Income Tax Benefit (Expense): Mainly due to decrease in the prior year income tax overestimation and causing the income tax increase. - 4.
+Other Comprehensive Income (Loss): Mainly due to the difference of exchange rate on currency translation of foreign operations financial reports between 2018 and 2019. - (II) Expected sales performance for next year with references; Main factors contribute to the Company's sales forecast in terms of the continuous growth/ decline:

 As the demand for higher image transmission bandwidth and data transmission amount constantly increasing, the data rate for many well know high-speed interface such as DP, SATA, PCIe, HDMI and USB constantly more to more faster.
 That cause strong demand for high-speed technologies to solve high-speed transmission problems.
-Those are benefit the Company revenue growth for it's high-speed interface ICs and Display ICs.
+Those are benefit the Company revenue growth for its high-speed interface ICs and Display ICs.